tobiasbriones/blog/math/pi-day-2025-2026-03-14/index.md

 # Pi Day 2025 (2026/03/14)

+Induction establishes complex constructions from the empty set, from which both number systems containing Pi and mathematical articles can emerge.

+---

 On March 14, 2025, I created the Pi Day entry, which remained empty while topic ideas flew in my head, and attended to other job duties, which reduced my availability at MathSwe.